What This Tool Does

 Frequently Asked Questions

-What's the difference between resize and compress?
+What is the difference between resize and compress image?

-How do I keep aspect ratio?
+How do I resize an image and keep aspect ratio?

-Can I upscale a small image?
+Can I upscale a small image without blur?

-Does resizing strip EXIF metadata?
+Does resizing remove EXIF metadata?

 Sources and References